Sampling in Software Engineering Research: A Critical Review and Guidelines: Results and Discussion

-Half of the sampling stages that involved simple random sampling were sub-samples of previously derived non-random samples.
-The same applies to all three sampling stages utilizing stratified random sampling.
-This is an important observation because random sampling from a non-random frame undermines the argument that the sample should be representative because it is random.
-See the coding of papers P16, P27, P35, P43, P47, P48 and P82 in the supplementary material for more details.
+Eight of the thirteen sampling stages that involved simple random sampling, and three of the four sampling stages utilizing stratified random sampling, were sub-samples of previously derived non-random samples.
+This is important because random sampling from a non-random frame undermines the argument that the sample should be representative because it is random (see Section \ref{discussion}) and the coding of papers P16, P27, P35, P43, P47, P48 and P82 in the supplementary material for more details.

 Samples are derived from a variety of sources (see Table \ref{tab_origins}).
-In 49 cases (27\%), the sample was based on an existing dataset, typically from related work.
-In 21 sampling stages, a subset of a larger sample presented in the corresponding paper was used.
-Twenty stages involved sampling from online resources, which was usually done in a purposive manner (17 out of 20 stages).
+In 62 cases, the sample was based on an existing dataset, typically from related work.
+In 28 sampling stages, a subset of a larger sample presented in the corresponding paper was used.
+Thirty-one stages involved sampling from online resources, which was usually done in a purposive manner (27 out of 31 stages).
 Sources for such samples included the Android developer documentation (P16), online Scala tutorials (P45), LinkedIn groups (P49), app stores (P80, P89, P98), or the online Common Vulnerabilities and Exposures database (P91).
-Fifteen stages involved sampling from the researchers' personal networks (e.g. their students or colleagues) and five stages used generated data.
-In 51 cases (29\%), the origin of the samples was unclear.
+Twenty stages involved sampling from the researchers' personal networks (e.g. their students or colleagues) and in 49 cases, the origin of the samples was unclear.
+Table \ref{tab_origins} excludes the six papers that used generated data and the five papers that did not report an empirical study.